digital-land/digital-land/content/project/local-plans/index.md

 **Late July**

-Present findings and next steps to the planning directorate steering group.
+We will present our findings and agree next steps with the planning directorate steering group.

 **Mid July**